zalando/postgres-operator/docs/administrator.md

 ## Running periodic 'autorepair' scans of Kubernetes objects

-The Postgres operator periodically scans all Kubernetes objects belonging to each cluster and repairs all discrepancies between them and the definitions generated from the current cluster manifest.
+The Postgres Operator periodically scans all Kubernetes objects belonging to each cluster and repairs all discrepancies between them and the definitions generated from the current cluster manifest.
 There are two types of scans: